 Hal Miller, Professor

-I am interested in optimality and in the asymmetry of gains and losses.
+I am interested in behavioral optimality and, specifically, in the asymmetry of gains and losses.
 I use a concurrent-choice procedures with humans and nonhumans (pigeons and rats) to measure the motivational effects of gains (reinforcers) and losses (punishers).
 This behavioral-economic research is related to self-control and addiction.